Some simple practices for connecting on a deeper level

 There is no pressure.
 It can go as fast or as slow as it needs.

 May we be present to the process of our inner worlds emerging.
 May we connect more deeply with ourselves and each other.
-May we enjoy gathering around this fire.”
+May we enjoy gathering around this fire.
+For the benefit of us and all beings.”

 Split the group into smaller groups; it can be done in pairs or threes.
 There are three roles: